 The financial statements were prepared in accordance with the International Financial Reporting Standards (IFRS), the standards for financial reporting and the interpretations issued by the International Accounting Standards Board (IASB), as approved by the European Union, and the interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) of the IASB.
 They have been prepared under the assumption the Group operates on a going concern basis.

 The going concern assumption was challenged, taken into account:

-- The situation as of December 31st, 2022 of realizable net assets and current liabilities, - The explanation of the significant loss occurred this year and the measures taken (cf note 1.3), - Cash forecasts for the Company and its subsidiaries for the 12 months following closing.
+- The situation as of June 30th, 2023 of realizable net assets and current liabilities, - Cash forecasts for the Company and its subsidiaries for the 12 months following closing.